 In January 2006 NASA finally launched an interplanetary probe to study the Pluto-Charon system.
 In support of the mission, called New Horizons, the team led by Alan Stern gained access to the Hubble Space Telescope, and with this in 2005 discovered two tiny objects, estimated size of 50 to 180 km, rotating with the system.
 These small bodies were christened Nix and Hydra.
 In mid-2011, with the same instrument, the team of Mark Showalter found a fifth object in the system, this one ten times less bright with which a size of only a few tens of kilometers is estimated for it.
-It is named provisionally S/2011 (134340) 1, or Pluto IV.
+It was named provisionally S/2011 (134340) 1, or Pluto IV, now formally Kerberos (rather than Cerberus).
 In the next opposition (of Pluto and the Sun relative to Earth) a year later, in 2012, Showalter's team again, and using the same space telescope, discovered another moon, even smaller, estimated size between 6 and 10 km.
-Its orbit is inside the others' and its provisional name is S/2012 (134340) 1, or Pluto V.
+Its orbit is inside the others' and its provisional name was S/2012 (134340) 1, or Pluto V, now formally Styx.

 PLUTO AND CHARON HAVE COMPETITORS